pikapods/docs.pikapods.com/manage/database.md

 nav_order: 3
 layout: page
 parent: Pod Management
-description: Learn how to manage the pod's database.
+description: Databases are like the brain of an app.
+While it's not usually needed, at PikaPods you always have the option to edit, import or export the app's database directly.
 ---

 # Managing Databases